 “5 minutes in Zone 1” is the cool-down segment.
 You’ll execute this by jogging easily for 5 minutes at Zone 1 intensity.
 There is an almost infinite variety of workout structures, but if you understand how to interpret and apply the example we just covered, you can do the same with any other workout.

 Getting to Know Your Zones

 Zone X is the trap that most runners fall into, and avoiding it is one of the key objectives of the 80/20 Training approach.
-Just easy enough to not be uncomfortable, but just hard enough to make you think you’re getting a good workout, this lukewarm intensity provides minimum value in increasing fitness, while generating fatigue that interferes with recovery and performance in subsequent intense workouts.
+Just easy enough to not be uncomfortable, yet just hard enough to make you think you’re getting a good workout, this lukewarm intensity offers minimal value in increasing fitness while generating fatigue that interferes with recovery and with performance in subsequent intense workouts.
 Avoiding Zone X allows you to go harder on the hard days and gain more fitness.
-For half and full marathon athletes, Zone X is used sparingly in the Specific phase of training to prepare you for your event and simulate race intensity, as Zone X does overlap with race intensity for those longer distances.
+For half and full marathon athletes, Zone X is used sparingly in the Specific phase of training to prepare you for your event and simulate race intensity, as Zone X does overlap with race intensity for these longer distances.